liantze/domain_wordlists/README.md

 ## Translations

 Theoretically speaking this is possible by leveraging Wikipedia/Wikidata queries, as I'd done a few times in the past.
 But I'll probably do that later.
 Much later.

+## Proper integration into hunspell?

+Probably with https://github.com/blatinier/pyhunspell?
+I have no idea how to do this yet (or whether I'll do it).